 Children's books to help further conversations about race:

 Learning about and having the opportunity to fully participate in the wonderful sacraments of Reconciliation and Eucharist makes second grade an extra special year!

 Congratulations to Evie who received her First Holy Communion on April 24th at St. Wenceslaus Church.

 Congrats to Wesley, Luke, and CeCe who received their First Holy Communion on June 5th at Holy Cross Church.

 Many thanks to Fr.
 Mark and Andrea Swanson!

 Use this link to place your Scholastic Book Order online

-The second grade will be working with Pre-K this year to assist the St. Vincent de Paul Food Pantry with whatever they may need.
-We will also continue to provide service to the parish through cleaning projects in the church and artwork for the home-bound.
+The second grade works with the St. Vincent de Paul Food Pantry with whatever they may need.
+We also provide service to the parish by making various projects, and writing notes to the homebound.